pymc-devs/pymc/README.rst

    x_data = pm.draw(x_dist, random_seed=seed)

    # Independent Variables:
-   # Sunlight Hours (X1): Number of hours the plant is exposed to sunlight daily.
+   # Sunlight Hours: Number of hours the plant is exposed to sunlight daily.
-   # Water Amount (X2): Daily water amount given to the plant (in milliliters).
+   # Water Amount: Daily water amount given to the plant (in milliliters).
-   # Soil Nitrogen Content (X3): Percentage of nitrogen content in the soil.
+   # Soil Nitrogen Content: Percentage of nitrogen content in the soil.

    # Dependent Variable: